heinermann/ChkForge/README.md

 # ChkForge
 Starcraft map editor backed by Qt, ChkDraft, and OpenBW.
-Inspired by Starforge.
+Inspired by Starforge and SCMDraft.